ElaXan/GCAndroid/README.md

 ### Working in Progress

-1. Move to Termux Environment
+1. Update about FAQ, Install, Uninstall in [docs](https://docs.elaxan.com)

 ### Complete